pypa/pypa.io/source/members.rst

 PyPA Members, And How To Join
 =============================

-:Last Reviewed: 2020-06-08
+:Last Reviewed: 2020-07-20

-Historically, the PyPA has been a loose confederation of people and projects; the word "authority" in the name was meant to be a joke.
+Historically, the PyPA was a loose confederation of people and projects; the word "authority" in the name was meant to be a joke. :pep:`609` formalizes the PyPA somewhat and clarifies membership and governance rules.

 .. _`Does not require membership`: